Special Educational Needs

 When a child is recognised as requiring SEN support, targets and objectives will be set by the class teacher, in consultation with the Special Educational Needs Co-ordinator (SENCo)/ Inclusion Leader, monitored and reviewed by the Senior Leadership Team.
 Sometimes the school may also work with an outside agency, such as the Speech and Language Therapy team or an Educational Psychologist, to support us in this process.
 A Personal Provision Plan (PPP) or an Education, Health and Care Plan (EHCP) is produced, detailing personal targets, strategies and intended outcomes, which is shared and reviewed regularly with parents/ carers.

 Some children with an identified special educational need may be supported for only one or two terms whilst others may require additional support for some years, or the whole of their school life.

-At Malden Manor we are committed to following the DfE Code of Practice (2014) for every child with a Special Educational Need or Disability (SEND).
-For more information please follow the link to our SEND Information/ School Offer - which details provision and practice for special educational needs and disability at Malden Manor.
-Our SEN Policy is currently being updated and will shortly be available via a school website link.
-For more information about changes to SEND reforms please follow these links: https://www.gov.uk/government/publications/send-guide-for-parents-and-carers
+At Malden Manor we are committed to following the DfE Code of Practice (2015) for every child with a Special Educational Need or Disability (SEND).
+For more information about all aspects of SEND please follow the link to our SEND Information Report - which details provision and practice for special educational needs and disability at Malden Manor.

 If you wish to discuss any aspect of special educational needs provision at Malden Manor please do not hesitate to contact our Inclusion Leader/ SEN Co-ordinator - Cathy Johnstone – via the School Office.